 Premises Liability Case Results

-Derrick Marshall, a 19 year old college athlete, drowned at a family reunion at the Roadway Inn on the Eastern Blvd. in Montgomery, Alabama.
+Derrick Marshall, a 19-year-old college athlete, drowned at a family reunion at the Roadway Inn on the Eastern Blvd. in Montgomery, Alabama.
 The Montgomery County Health Department had previously shut the pool down because the pool was "too cloudy."
 It was alleged that the hotel provided access to the pool notwithstanding the County mandate to shut down, and failed to have appropriate safety equipment to save Derrick Marshall.
 Derrick Marshall drowned in the deep end and was unable to be found for 10-12 minutes due to the cloudiness of the pool.
-Although Derrick did not die immediately after the event, he was left in a permanent vegetative state for over four (4) months.
+Although Derrick did not die immediately after the event, he was left in a permanent vegetative state for over 4 months.
 He later died as a result of his injuries in Jackson Hospital.
-A lawsuit was filed on September 7, 2007 against the hotel for negligence and wantonness.
+Josh Wright filed a lawsuit on September 7, 2007 against the hotel for negligence and wantonness.
 A general manager was later added as a party.

 Verdict for the Plaintiff in the amount of $3,766,000.